 Ready to start using electronic signatures?

 You can create your electronic signature for free with Signaturely’s Signature Maker.
-This tool allows you to draw or type your full name, initials, or anything in between.
+This tool allows you to draw or type your full name, initials, or anything.
 Once created, you can use it for all your online signature needs.

-If you want to easily create and send online contracts, there’s no better platform than Signaturely.
-With Signaturely, you can upload all of your contracts, add online signing fields, and send them via email to be signed anywhere, anytime.
+If you want to create and send online contracts easily, there’s no better platform than Signaturely.
+With Signaturely, you can upload all your contracts, add online signing fields, and send them via email to be signed anywhere, anytime.